Cover Letter Examples and Best Practices

 What you should know when writing a cover letter

-Specific keywords aimed at the company and the job title or role make your cover letter ‘pop’ among the hundreds of others.
+Specific keywords aimed at the company and the job title or role make your cover letter stand out among the hundreds of others.
+Use keywords from the job advert that match your skills.

 Include your contact information, such as phone number and email address, in the cover letter so you can be contacted for further discussion.